This page was generated from

 plot_funcs_der(PortfolioTypeExample.cFuncAdj[0], 0.0, 5.0)

-Compare RR w/ Portfolio Choice with Portfolio Choice Type#
+Compare RR w/ Portfolio Choice vs Portfolio Choice Type#

 [19]: